The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of L S Lowry's Old Town Hall, Middlesbrough (signed) is estimated to be worth between £350 to £550.
-This lithograph print has an auction history of five sales since its entry to the market on 16th March 2005.
-Over the past five years, the hammer price has remained consistent, with an average annual growth rate of -8%.
+The value of L S Lowry's Old Town Hall, Middlesbrough (signed) is estimated to be worth between £400 to £600.
+This lithograph print has shown consistent value growth, with an average annual growth rate of 3%.
+This work has an auction history of five total sales since its entry to the market in March 2005.
+In the last 12 months, there have been no sales, and in the last five years, the hammer price has remained consistent.
 The edition size of this artwork is limited to 850.

 Meaning & Analysis